Eternal Generation of the Son – Is it Biblical?

 “In the beginning was the Word, and the Word was with God, and the Word was God.”
 (John 1:1)

-Comment: Another article argues that this is better translated as “the Word was LIKE God,” similar to Philippians 2, which said that, before His incarnation, “He existed in the form of God” (Phil 2:6).
+Comment: Based on the grammatical structure of the Greek text, another article argues that this is better translated as “the Word was LIKE God,” similar to Philippians 2, which said that, before His incarnation, “He existed in the form of God” (Phil 2:6).

 The Word’s glory is “as of the only Son from the Father” (John 1:14).
 “God … gave his only Son.”
 (John 3:16)